youngboy/engine-docs/source/caching.md

   cacheControl: true
 }));
 ```

+(Apollo Server includes built-in support for Apollo Cache Control from version 1.2.0 onwards.
+If you are using `express-graphql`, we recommend you switch to Apollo Server to use caching.
+Both `express-graphql` and Apollo Server are based on the [`graphql-js`](https://github.com/graphql/graphql-js) reference implementation, and switching should only require changing a few lines of code.
+We're working with the community to add support for Apollo Cache Control to non-Node GraphQL server libraries.
+[Contact us](mailto:support@apollographql.com) if you are interested in joining the community to work on support for `express-graphql` or non-Node GraphQL servers.)

 Next, set [hints in your schema](#schemaHints), or [dynamically in your resolvers](#resolverHints).

 <h2 id="cache-hints" name="cacheHints">2.
 Add Cache Hints</h2>

-There are two ways to add cache hints to your application - either dynamically on your resolvers, or statically on your schema types and fields.
+There are two ways to add cache hints to your application --- either dynamically on your resolvers, or statically on your schema types and fields.
 Each cacheControl hint has two parameters.

 * The `maxAge` parameter defines the number of seconds that Engine Proxy should serve the cached response.
 * The `scope` parameter declares that a unique response should be cached for every user (`PRIVATE`) or a single response should be cached for all users (`PUBLIC`/default).